emberjs/core-notes/ember.js/2017-02/february-24.md

 YK: The end of this has to be "it will sometimes work".

 RJ: They always propagated up.
-After some about of iteration it settles.
+After some amount of iteration it settles.

 KS: Not it was not just two way binding, this isn't describing it right.